GenericMappingTools/GMT.jl/README.md

   * Since *GMT* produces PostScript you need a PS interpreter.
 Windows installer comes with ghostcript but on Mac/Linux you need to:

       Install `Ghostscript` and `ghostview` at <https://www.ghostscript.com/download/gsdnld.html>

-On OSX, with a manual GMT build and dependencies obtained with Homebrew (that are installed at /user/local/lib), I had to help Julia finding MY *libgmt.dylib*, with (this line should than be added to the ~/.julia/config/startup.jl file).
-Linux users have may have the same issue and this solution has been reported to work too, though an alternative is to add the GMT lib location to ``LD_LIBRARY_PATH`` (e.g. export ``LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/gmt/lib``)

-    using Libdl
-    push!(Libdl.DL_LOAD_PATH, "/path/to/gmt6/lib")

 Using
 =====